querof/tradesmanJobs/README.md

 tradesmanJobs
 =============

 A Symfony project created on August 22, 2018, 8:40 pm.
-APi rest developed by Frank Quero for MyHammer.
+API Rest developed by Frank Quero for MyHammer.